TWA Flight 553

-Trans World Airlines (TWA) Flight 553 was a McDonnell Douglas DC-9-15 jet airliner, registration N1063T, operated by Trans World Airlines on March 9, 1967, between Pittsburgh, Pennsylvania and Dayton, Ohio.
+TWA Flight 553 was a domestic flight operated by a McDonnell Douglas DC-9 jet airliner, registration N1063T, for Trans World Airlines on March 9, 1967, between Pittsburgh, Pennsylvania, and Dayton, Ohio.
 While descending toward Dayton about 29 mi from the airport, the aircraft collided in midair with a Beechcraft Baron, a small, general-aviation airplane, near Urbana, Ohio.
 All 25 aboard the DC-9 and the sole occupant of the Beechcraft were killed.

 Summary

 Flight 553 departed from Greater Pittsburgh International Airport en route to Dayton Municipal Airport.
 After passing Columbus, Ohio, Flight 553 had been cleared to descend from flight level (FL) 200 (about 20000 ft above sea level) to 3000 ft.
 The flight was in uncontrolled airspace but under the control of Dayton radar approach, which advised the pilots of uncontrolled visual flight rules (VFR) traffic ahead and slightly to the right and one mile away, about 18 seconds before the collision.
 The crew acknowledged the traffic advisory.
 As the airliner descended through 4500 ft at a speed of 323 kn on a southwest heading, its front right side collided with the left side of a southbound Beechcraft Baron 55.
 Both aircraft fell in Concord Township, a rural area northwest of Urbana in Champaign County.
-The collision occurred just northeast of the intersection of Melody Lane and Woodville Pike.